isomerpages/moe-ncps/_our-curriculum/English.md

 * keeping the students engaged through the English language exercises that improve oral, grammar and composition skills
 ![](/images/Our%20Curriculum_English/What's%20up.png)

+##### **What is learning support?**

+Through specialised early intervention programmes, students are provided with structured curriculum to close their learning gaps with their peers.

+The programmes are conducted by trained teachers who focused on building language skills in small groups of not more than ten students.

 ##### **iCT in the curriculum**